Relational De-Creation

 Where it fails against the biblical standards

-The biblical pattern is measured, proportionate recompense that reaches its appointed end: many or few stripes, repayment according to works, scales that balance and close.
+The biblical pattern is measured, proportionate recompense that reaches its appointed end: severe or light beating, repayment according to works, scales that balance and close.
 An infinite duration is by definition never completed, and a sentence that never reaches its appointed end cannot preserve the biblical pattern of measured justice, regardless of how its intensity varies.
 Eternal ongoing torment is an open ledger; Scripture presents judgment as recompense according to truth, not as endless imbalance.

 Second, the infinite-offense framework imports a retributive ledger logic that Scripture does not supply.
 Biblical justice exposes truth, vindicates the wronged, and removes evil.
 It does not operate as a system of infinite debt requiring perpetual repayment.
 That framework comes from later theological abstraction, not from the Bible’s own account of what divine justice does.

 Third, and most decisively, proportionate judgment makes the infinite-offense argument impossible.
 If every sin against an infinite God incurs infinite guilt requiring the same infinite punishment, then differentiated judgment cannot exist.
-But Scripture requires it explicitly: many stripes and few stripes, judgment according to works, repayment to each according to what they have done.
+But Scripture requires it explicitly: a severe beating and a light beating, judgment according to works, repayment to each according to what they have done.
 An infinite baseline punishment makes degrees of punishment incoherent.
 The Bible’s own proportionate judgment texts are therefore not merely evidence for relational de-creation.
 They are a direct refutation of the claim that divine justice requires infinite duration of punishment.

 Conclusion